The Crusade

 The Knight of Jaffa

 This is Sue’s first full-length recon.
-The rest have been condensed edits but this is the real deal, with John Cura telesnaps and everything.
+Up to now, we’ve watched condensed edits, but this is the real deal, with John Cura telesnaps and everything.

 Sue: Ian would do anything for Barbara.
 He’d happily fall on his sword for her if he had to.
-I couldn’t imagine them ever being apart.
+I can’t imagine them ever being apart.

-Me: He does.
-It’s the one with Queen Victoria fighting werewolves in Scotland.
+Me: He did.
+The one with Queen Victoria fighting werewolves in Scotland.

 Sue: I don’t know whether I should be happy or sad for spotting that reference.

-Sue: I can’t really fault this – the acting, the script, the sets – it’s all very good but it’s also very complicated.
+Sue: I can’t fault this – the acting, the script, the sets – it’s very good.
+But it’s also very complicated.
 I’m finding it hard to keep up, to be honest.
 I can’t imagine kids being enthralled by this in 1965.
 It’s a serious play for adults.
 I like it but there’s something missing.

-I think part of the problem is that Sue spends much of the episode engaged in her favourite game of look-a-like-ies – the telesnaps feature long static shots of actor’s faces and she can’t help herself.
-So far we’ve seen Bruce Fortsyth, the opera singer from the Go Compare adverts and someone who looks like a maid from Upstairs, Downstairs.
+Part of the problem is Sue spends the entire episode playing her favourite game of ‘lookalikes’ – the telesnaps feature long static shots of the actor’s faces and she can’t help herself.
+So far, she’s spotted Bruce Forsyth, the opera singer from the Go Compare adverts, and one of the maids from Upstairs, Downstairs.

 Sue: What’s she been in again?

-Me: Well, Upstairs, Downstairs, for a start.
+Me: Well, Upstairs, Downstairs for a start.
 We’ll be seeing a lot more of her as the series goes on.
-Oh, and she eventually marries a future Doctor in real life.
-Any guesses?
+Oh, and she eventually marries a Doctor in real life.
+Do you want to guess?

 Sue: I have no idea.
 Colin Baker?

-At one point there is a still of Marsh and Glover in what can only be described as a romantic embrace, and I have to remind Sue that Joanna is Richard’s sister.
+When we are left to dwell on still image of Marsh and Glover, in what can only be described as a romantic embrace, I have to remind Sue that Joanna is Richard’s sister.

-Sue: I don’t think I’ve ever seen incest portrayed in a children’s television show before.
+Sue: I don’t think I’ve ever seen incest portrayed in a children’s television programme before.
 Not even in Grange Hill.

 The Wheel of Fortune

-And then Jean Marsh enters the fray and Richard and Joanna have a blazing row that shocks Sue with its intensity.
+When Richard and Joanna have a blazing row, Sue is rattled by its intensity.

 The CrusadeSue: Part of me wishes this didn’t have anything to do with Doctor Who.
 I always feel slightly disappointed when we cut away from these characters to William Hartnell.
-I’m much more interested in Richard’s predicament than the Doctor faffing about again.
-I mean, what is the Doctor doing anyway?
+I’m much more interested in Richard’s predicament than the Doctor faffing about.
+I mean, what is the Doctor doing, anyway?

-Barbara is having a torrid time, too.
-Things are so bad she even contemplates suicide at one point and when she is finally brought to El Akir there’s no doubting his intentions.
+Barbara is having a torrid time.
+Things are so bad, she even contemplates suicide, and when she’s brought to El Akir, his intentions are disturbingly clear.

 Sue: As far as I can tell, every story has a subplot where Barbara has to endure the threat of imminent rape and torture.
-It’s just not fair.
+It isn’t fair.

 The Warlords

-Sue: I’m starting to change my mind about the recons.
+Sue: I’ve changed my mind about the recons.

 Sue: It’s fine.
 I actually prefer the recons when it’s just people standing around talking, but when there’s an action scene I really want to see it.
 I’m also finding some of the dialogue difficult to understand when I can’t see their lips move.

-Sue: I keep forgetting where and when we are supposed to be.
-Some of the actors are putting on funny voices, others aren’t.
-Some actors are blacked up, others are from ethnic minorities playing entirely different ethic minorities.
+Sue: I keep forgetting where and when we’re supposed to be.
+Some of the actors are putting on funny voices, while others aren’t.
+Some actors are blacked up, while others from ethnic minorities are playing entirely different ethic minorities.
 Some are playing it straight, others are going for caricature.
 I can’t keep up.

-But the strangest thing about The Crusade is just how abruptly the main story simply runs out of steam and stops.
-The Doctor can’t have any significant impact on historical events – these strict rules were laid down during The Aztecs – and so a story that was about grand, political schemes is suddenly reduced to a convoluted race back the TARDIS.
+But the strangest thing about The Crusade is the way it suddenly runs out of steam and stops.
+The Doctor isn’t allowed to have a significant impact on historical events – these strict rules were laid down during The Aztecs – and so a story about grand political schemes is suddenly reduced to a convoluted race back to the TARDIS.
 The change of gears is so pronounced, Sue is convinced she must have missed something important.

 Sue: Is that really it?
 They’re just leaving?
 That’s vaguely disappointing.

 Sue: Well, that was very good.
-I found it difficult to keep up with the plot (which went nowhere) and I have an issue with the Doctor’s lack of impact on events (as usual) but it was very well made and it didn’t out stay its welcome.
-I’ll give it -
+I found it difficult to keep up with the plot (which went nowhere) and I have an issue with the Doctor’s lack of involvement (again), but it was very well made and it didn’t outstay its welcome.
+I’ll give it:

 7/10